StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Matrix/op_Multiply.md

 ---
 layout: default
 title: Matrix.*
 description: Multiplies two matrices together!
 This is a great way to combine transform operations.
 Note that StereoKit's matrices are row-major, and multiplication order is important!
-To translate, then scale, multiple in order of 'translate * scale'.
+To translate, then scale, multiply in order of 'translate * scale'.
 ---
 # [Matrix]({{site.url}}/Pages/StereoKit/Matrix.html).*